Skip to content

 You can decide who gets to see your repository by picking whether it's public or private.
 When you create one, you get to choose which one you want.

 • A public repository can be seen by anyone who has access to the instance.
 For repositories on https://buf.build, this means it can be seen by anyone on the internet.
-For private customer instances, it generally means it can be seen by anyone at your company.
+For private customer instances, it means it can only be seen by anyone authenticated on the instance unless you disable authentication for public moduldes.

 • A private repository is only viewable by you and the people you give permission to.